panda-luminosity-detector-group/LuminosityFit/README.md

 ## determineLuminosity.py

-Can only be run if `LumiTrkQA_` files are already present.
+Can only be run if `LumiTrkQA_` files for PandaRoot or `Koala_Track_` files for KoalaSoft are already present.

 Minimum run example works without arguments, but searches a LOT of directories.
-It's genereally better to at least limit the search paths:
+It's generally better to at least limit the search paths:

 ```bash
 ./determineLuminosity.py --base_output_data_dir /path/to/TrksQAFiles.root